-Warning: None of the mock exams have questions on the Practice Standards and/or Critical Success Factors.
+Keep in mind that none of the mock exams have questions on the Practice Standards and/or Critical Success Factors.

 - Ehab Shaaban from Arab Open University

-- Neetu Verma from pmdesire.com
+- Neetu Verma from PMDesire.com

-- Mohd Fahad Usmani from pmstudycircle.com
+- Mohd Fahad Usmani from PMStudyCircle.com

 - Ahman El Sherif from Saudi Arabia

 I hope I have helped anyone who is preparing for the PMI-RMP exam and inspired anyone else to consider taking it.
 Feel free to reach out to me about any questions, queries, and topics.
 I will be happy to help you at my earliest convenience.

 Did you pass the PMI-RMP exam recently and want to share your lessons learned with the community?
 Please contact me at [email protected]